natepiano/obsidian_knife/readme.md

 front matter with the date that you'd like the file to have.  ok will change the file create date, update the date_created property and remove the date_create_fix property after.

-at some point, i may make this a configurable feature - for now it's default behavior
+at some point, i may make date handling a configurable feature - for now it's default behavior

+also at some point providing the name of the frontmatter property should become configurable as well

 #### operational_timezone
 we can set an operational time zone (defaults to: America/New_York time zone).
 For more information on naming,